Doctor Mistakes and Medical Malpractice

 What is Not Considered Medical Malpractice?

-in a way that causes harm to the patient.
 Medical malpractice does not include:

 - Ineffective treatment